jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 It is a unified UI to manage software development activities in one place.
 It is a central service to development that allows a quick start using AWS Tools.
 It gives you a dashboards with integration with CodeCommit, CodeBuild, CodePipeline, CodeBuild, etc.

+- Each CodeStar project includes development tools, including AWS CodePipeline, AWS CodeCommit, AWS CodeBuild, and AWS CodeDeploy, that can be used on their own and with existing AWS applications
+- You can use AWS CodeStar and AWS Cloud9 to develop, build, and deploy a serverless web application

 # AWS Cloud9